Probing the Higgs Portal at the Fermilab Short-Baseline Neutrino Experiments: Simulation validation

 Many of the capabilities of the SBN LArTPC detectors are under active investigation and are not known.
 For the purposes of our study, we assume certain figures of merit that we believe are reasonable.
 As understanding of the detectors improves, we expect to have updated sensitivities.
 We now discuss the properties that we assume, as well as some motivation for these assumptions.

 Particle identification is one of the main advantages of LArTPC technology.
 That said, certain particles can be rather tricky to distinguish.
 The particles that are stable on the scale of the position resolution of LArTPC detectors in the 100 MeV energy range of interest are $e^\pm$, $\gamma$, $p$, $\mu^\pm$, and $\pi^\pm$.
-The first two are generally referred to shower particles as they create electromagnetic cascade showers above $33~\text{MeV}$, while the last three are referred to as track particles, as they appear as single tracks.
+The first two are generally referred to as shower particles as they create electromagnetic cascade showers above $33~\text{MeV}$, while the last three are referred to as track particles, as they appear as single tracks.
 It is worth noting that, in some instances, the distinction between track and showering particles is not 100\% accurate.
 We assume however that this distinction is perfectly accurate in the analysis below.

 The signal of interest consists of an isolated $e^+e^-$, $\mu^+\mu^-$ or $\pi\pi$ pair.
+For the $\pi\pi$ case, we focus on the simpler and more prevalent $\pi^+\pi^-$ topology, though a $2\pi^0$ decay is also possible.
 Since no neutrino interactions from the beam produce precisely this final state, the backgrounds are, in principle, reducible.
 There are, however, neutrino interactions that can fake our signal in a LArTPC.